ilyaschelik/stripe-task/README.md

 The app makes use of sidekiq & redis for background services and postgres as database service.

-*NOTE: Before running the app, please rename the .env-sample file as .env and update the key values defined within with your own credentials from Stripe*
+*NOTE: Before running the app, please rename the dot-env-sample file as .env and update the key values defined within with your own credentials from Stripe*

 Please run the following command to make the whole app up.